vapor-community/HTMLKit/Instructions/Installation.md

 # Installation

+## Requirements

+The requirements are

-## Essential
+## Configuration

 ### Packages

-Add the packages as dependecies to your package.
+To use HTMLKit in your project, you have to add the packages as dependecies first.
+Be sure to add it to your desired targets as well.

 ```swift
 /// [Package.swift]